happy family

 John froze mid-step and turned.
 Eddie's face had gone pale, eyes wide, hands pushing the doll into his chest like it might keep his heart in place.

 By the time they left the tailor's, John's arms were heavy with parcels and his purse was lighter than silk.
 He'd bought enough for a year; maybe more.
 The receipt made John's stomach turn, but the threadbare clothes Eddie wore when he'd arrived pushed that feeling down.
-John's mind was on four months from now.
+John's mind was on six months from now.
 He imagined the kind of life that led a child to his doorstep, draped in tattered rags and paranoia.
 Paying the price hurt less than sending Eddie back into that life with nothing.

-John was halfway through sorting a mountain of receipts when Eddie, curled up on the couch, spoke up with a hopeful glitter in his eyes.
-"When are we going to visit Tommy?"
+John was halfway through sorting the day's receipts when Eddie spoke up with a hopeful glitter in his eyes.
+"Master Hathorne?
+When are we going to visit Tommy?"

 Eddie shivered.
 "Why not?"

 "Because..."
 John paused, searching for the right words.
-"I don't think he's a healthy influence.
-Not right now.
-I read about the Putnam case.
-Tommy put you in dangerous situations.
-He wasn't taking care of you the way he should have."
+"In an apprenticeship, you need space from the influences that could pull you off your work.
+From what I read in the Putnam case, Thomas put you into dangerous situations.
+He wasn't taking care of you the way he should."

 "He did take care of me."
 Eddie's voice was sharper than John had heard him all day.
 "He always took care of me."